This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 The worldwide incidence of mesothelioma has always been lower for women than for men.
 One study looked at mesothelioma diagnoses in the United States between 2003 and 2008.
 Researchers discovered the incidence in men was 1.93 cases per 100,000.
 In contrast, the incidence for women was only 0.41 per 100,000.
 The United Kingdom and Australia have some of the highest incidences in the world for women at 0.7 per 100,000, although this is still lower than for men.

 Women and Asbestos Exposure

-For women and men, the number one risk factor for mesothelioma is exposure to asbestos.
-This mineral was used extensively in past decades in most construction applications, in ship building, and even in automobiles.
-Anyone, women or men, who worked in construction, as plumbers, pipefitters, welders, electricians, automotive mechanics, in ship building, on ships, or in factories that manufactured materials using asbestos could be at risk of developing mesothelioma.
+For both sexes, the number one risk factor for mesothelioma is exposure to asbestos.
+This mineral was commonly used for decades in construction applications, ship building, and automobiles.
+Anyone who worked as a plumber, pipefitter, welder, electrician, or automotive mechanic may have been exposed to asbestos.
+Also, those who worked in ship building, on ships, or in factories that manufactured materials using asbestos could be at risk of developing mesothelioma.

 Diagnosis and Treatment

 Diagnosis methods are similar for men and women.
 As with men, women may not be diagnosed until decades after exposure.
 However, women are typically diagnosed at a younger age than men.
 Diagnosis typically includes imaging of the chest cavity to rule of more common conditions.
 This is usually followed by biopsies and histological examination of tissue cells.
 As with men, most women receive a pleural mesothelioma diagnosis.
 However, a greater percentage of women with mesothelioma will be diagnosed with the peritoneal form, the cancer that originates in the abdominal lining.